 The big question here is which things are better to do on tours and which are better to explore independently.
 Because there is so much to do and it is so spread out, you will probably want to plan well.

-Make sure you make time to watch a sunset here.
+Make sure you make time to watch a sunset in San Pedro de Atacama.
 They’re out of this world, it really feels like the closest you’ll ever get to mars!
 You can get tours that take you out there, or you can do what I did and hop on a bike and get peddle out there to get it to yourself.
 If you do this, make sure you take an extra layer, as it suddenly gets shockingly cold when that sun drops.

 The red roads, whitewash buildings and colourful stalls really do make this a pretty dreamy little travel town to wander around.
 You’ll be spoilt for opportunities for great shots that get everyone on Instagram jealous!

-Even the accommodation is part of the experience in this town.
+Even the accommodation is part of the experience in San Pedro de Atacama.
 They have some pretty lux stuff with pools, which you may want to splash out on in the heat.
 But if like me, you want the best budget thing going, then you’ll still be pleasantly surprised at what you get for your dollar.
 There are loads of quirky mud hut style hostels with comfy beds and kitchens so you can cook for yourself.
 It’s worth having a browse and booking up early as it’s a busy little town.

 Backpacking Bahía Inglesa